- Improve business performance through improved employee engagement

 Every two to four years, Gallup completes meta-analysis research -- a statistical technique that pools multiple studies -- on the Q12.
 By conducting this research regularly over time and increasing the number of work units analyzed, Gallup stays on the cutting edge of how well employee engagement predicts key performance outcomes.

-- customer ratings
+- customer loyalty/engagement

 - turnover (for high-turnover and low-turnover organizations)